section-engineering-education/engineering-education/content/articles/understanding-fundamentals-programming-principles/index.md

 - Spring
 - Ruby on Rails

-Databases used are:
+Databases:
 - MongoDB
 - Oracle
 - MySQL
 - Postgre SQL

-WebServers used are:
+WebServers:
 - Apache
 - NGINX
 - Lighttpd
 - Microsoft IIS

-Other tools are:
+Other tools:
 - Docker
 - Postman
 - Jira

 ### Conclusion
-To wrap up, we have discussed the fundamental principles of programming and the primary tools used in programming.
-Programming is common in our day-to-day lives as different languages are used in most technical aspects, and for one to venture into programming, one must have a passion for it.
+To wrap up, we have discussed the fundamental principles of programming, and the primary tools used in programming.

+Programming is common in our day-to-day lives as different languages are used in most technical aspects.

+For one to venture into programming, one must have a passion for it.

 It is a step-by-step process that takes time to learn and to skill up.

 Happy learning!